zcstanley/Multivariate_Localization_Functions/README.md

 # Multivariate Localization Functions

 This repo contains code used for the paper "Multivariate localization functions for strongly coupled data assimilation in the bivariate Lorenz '96 system" by Z. Stanley, I. Grooms, and W. Kleiber submitted to Nonlinear Processes in Geophysics.
+Code written by Zofia Stanley and Ian Grooms.
+All files are copyright Zofia Stanley and Ian Grooms.
 The figures in this paper can be recreated using the following code:

 Figure 1 - "Plot_Functions.m"